 Kalen McCain Paradigm

-1. While I typically go for policy arguments and reasonably simple Ks (like Cap) in my own rounds, I'll vote on any argument I can understand.
+1. When I debated, I typically went for policy arguments and simple Ks.
+(Cap.)
+As a judge, I'll vote on any argument I can understand.
 I try to be exactly as sympathetic to Ks as I am to framework arguments against them.
-Tech > Truth.